hansake/Whitesmiths-Idris-OS/co-idris_setup/README.md

-Here are th files needed to install co-idris.
+Here are the files needed to install co-idris.

 I installed co-idris after installing MS-DOS 6.22 in an VirtualBox VM.